jigpu/linuxwacom-wiki-archive/wiki/External_applications.md

 <!-- -->

 -   **[Magick Rotation](https://launchpad.net/magick-rotation)**: An
-    application that will help Dell, Fujitsu, HP, and Lenovo tablet PC's automatically rotate screen orientation and devices that use the Wacom or evdev drivers.
+    application that will help Dell, Fujitsu, HP, and Lenovo convertible tablet PC's automatically rotate screen orientation and devices that use the Wacom or evdev drivers.

 <!-- -->